 John Ferdinand (Juan Fernando) Webber and Silvia (Aunt Puss) Hector were a biracial ranching and farming family who migrated throughout Texas during the Civil War era.
 They helped establish two Texas townships, Webberville (1839) in Travis County, and Donna (1851) in Hidalgo County, and they traded on the banks of the Colorado and Rio Grande Rivers.
 As a racially mixed family, they encountered many challenges to their livelihood and found acceptance and sanctuary within the Rio Grande Valley where they integrated within prolific Mexican American families.

 John Ferdinand Webber was born ca. 1795 in Danville, Vermont to John Webber and Hannah Morrill.
-He served in the War of 1812 as a private & medic in Captain.
-S. Dickenson’s 31st Infantry and fought in the battle of Shadage Woods.
+He served in the War of 1812 as a private & medic in the 31st US Infantry under Capt.
+Silas Dickinson.
 In the 1850s, racial tensions over the interracial family in Webberville forces them to relocate to the Rio Grande Valley.

 The Webber Family:

 Silvia Hector Webber, wife.
 (1807 – 1892, more information below)

 Elise (or Elsie) Webber Jackson, daughter.
 (1829 – 1900)